Copper: Bronze Age

 Natural bronze, a type of copper made from ores rich in silicon, arsenic, and (rarely) tin, came into general use in the Balkans around 5500 BC.
 Alloying copper with tin to make bronze was first practiced about 4000 years after the discovery of copper smelting, and about 2000 years after "natural bronze" had come into general use.
 Bronze artifacts from the Vinča culture date to 4500 BC.
 Sumerian and Egyptian artifacts of copper and bronze alloys date to 3000 BC.
+Egyptian Blue, or cuprorivaite (calcium copper silicate) is a synthetic pigment that contains copper and started being used in ancient Egypt around 3250 BC.
+The manufacturing process of Egyptian blue was known to the Romans, but by the fourth century AD the pigment fell out of use and the secret to its manufacturing process became lost.
+The Roman Vitruvius said in the first century BC that the blue pigment was made from copper minerals or bronze, lime, and a flux like natron and this basic recipe has been confirmed in modern times.

 The Bronze Age began in Southeastern Europe around 3700–3300 BC, in Northwestern Europe about 2500 BC.
 It ended with the beginning of the Iron Age, 2000–1000 BC in the Near East, and 600 BC in Northern Europe.
 The transition between the Neolithic period and the Bronze Age was formerly termed the Chalcolithic period (copper-stone), when copper tools were used with stone tools.
 The term has gradually fallen out of favor because in some parts of the world, the Chalcolithic and Neolithic are coterminous at both ends.
 Brass, an alloy of copper and zinc, is of much more recent origin.
 It was known to the Greeks, but became a significant supplement to bronze during the Roman Empire.